-16.2.
+20.2.
 Normal (trigger)

-If the NORM-LED @ lights up normal triggering was selected.
+If the NORM-LED (2) lights up normal triggering was selected.
 In normal trigger mode both the peak detection and the automatic time base start will be disabled.
 Hence if there is no sufficient trigger signal the screen will remain dark in analog mode.
+In DSO mode signal capturing will also stop unless the roll mode was selected.

 In this mode there is no lower frequency limit for signals.